 Do you run a company in the Netherlands and does that company have a combustion plant (for example a (central-heating) boiler, gas turbine, piston engine or process furnace)?
 Or do you have a combustion plant installed?
 In that case, you must abide by rules on air emissions, inspection, measurements and maintenance.

 As from 2013, the Activities Decree (Activiteitenbesluit) sets out the environmental requirements for combustion plants and waste incineration plants.
 It also sets requirements on inspections, soil protection, energy consumption and discharges.
-Until 2016, version A of the Combustion Plant Emissions Requirements (Environmental Management) Decree (Besluit emissie-eisen stookinstallatie milieubeheer A or 'Bees A') will apply to larger plants (e.g. refineries, power stations and large petrochemical companies).
+Until 2016, version A of the Combustion Plant Emissions Requirements (Environmental Management) Decree (Besluit emissie-eisen stookinstallatie milieubeheer A or 'Bees A') applies to larger plants (e.g. refineries, power stations and large petrochemical companies).
+As of 1 January 2017 all medium-sized combustion plants must comply with the emission requirements set by the Activities Decree.

 Regulations on inspection and maintenance